pauljonescodes/Rutgers-University-Notes/Philosophy/Topics in Social and Political Philosophy.md

-# Topics in Social and Political Philosophy Notes
+# Topics in Social and Political Philosophy <small>with Professor Mark Colby</small>
 ## October 19th, 2012
 ### Chapter 4 of *Utilitarianism*
 1. Objectivity of judgement about "good."